repa1030/simulator_windows/README.md

 # Unity Project of the HAD Simulator

 **Go [here](https://github.com/repa1030/simulator_ubuntu) for the ROS environment of the simulator.**
-Current Version: Unity 2019.3.7
+Current Version: Unity 2019.4.14
-Required Unity Version: 2019.3 or 2019.4
+Required Unity Version: 2019.4.x

-_Builded Version for ROS Melodic is available in Builds/Melodic/_
+_Standalone Version is available in Build/_

-_Builded Version for ROS Noetic is available in Builds/Noetic/_
+---
 ## Required Assets

 * Wheel Controller 3D - NWH Coding (for the wheel colliders, see Assets/WheelController):